colurw/chess_NN/readme.md

 build complex networks with non-standard topologies.
 The ChessNN input layer accepts a 64x13 one-hot array (64 squares than can be filled with one of 6 black, 6 white, or no pieces) and the output is 64 multi-class classifiers.
-Each classifier is a soft-max layer that receives a 13-feature probability vector, in which the highest number identifies the predicted piece for that square.
+Each classifier is a soft-max layer that receives a 13-feature probability vector - where the highest number identifies the predicted piece for that square.

 ![image](https://github.com/colurw/chess_NN/assets/66322644/d7e9fce8-5cc0-487e-88b7-6c2e12d32a28 "chess_NN network diagram")